Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 - Use minimal props

-As you create Amazon product listings, remember to optimize with at least one keyword relevant to what you’re selling.
+As you create product listings, remember to optimize with at least one keyword relevant to what you’re selling.
 Beyond your product page details, customer reviews also play a role in where your product displays in search.

 Don’t Focus on Building Your Brand First